Paradigm Aspect Links

 marriage as it has evolved in the world is one of ownership and

 obligation, completely opposite to the ideal way to live.

 Let's remember that Jesus had nothing good or encouraging to say about marriage as it was so constituted or understood.
-The idea, that some "representative" of God sanctifies marriage in some formal ceremony, and anything else is "immoral", is nothing short of pretentious and absurd.
+The idea, that some "representative" of God can sanctify marriage in some formal ceremony whereby anything else is "immoral", is nothing short of pretentious and absurd.
 No wonder it is increasingly fashionable to delay or skip it.